-Here's the real story.
-You don't need to spend a lot to get great macro photos.
+You're wondering what's a good starter macro lens for Canon cameras.
+Here's the deal.
+You don't need to spend a lot on a beginning lens to get great macro photos.

-Canon offer quite a few options when it comes to macro lenses and many factors come into play when choosing the one that is best for your situation.
+Canon offers quite a few options when it comes to macro lenses and many factors come into play when choosing the one that is best for your situation.

 I looked at quite a few for you and narrowed my recommendations down to two specific Canon camera lenses that are good for macro photography.